 City of Santa Clara

-The City of Santa Clara encourages long term water conservation:
+The City of Santa Clara promotes saving water long term:

 Available from Water & Sewer Utilities

-Pick up free water-saving devices from the Water & Sewer Utilities Office at City Hall during regular business hours (Monday–Friday, 8 a.m.–5 p.m.) or order directly from Valley Water free of charge for items & shipping.
+Pick up free water-saving devices from the Water & Sewer Utilities Office Monday–Friday, 8 a.m.–5 p.m.
+You can also order directly from Valley Water free of charge for items and shipping.

 Kitchen Aerator